bfi-prog-notes/bfi-prog-notes.github.io/_posts/2026-08-15-maison-des-bois.md

+---
+layout: post
+title: La Maison des bois
+published: true
+date: 2026-08-15
+readtime: true
+categories: ['Re-releases']
+tags: [Drama, Television]
+metadata: 'France-Italy 1971, 379 mins<br> Director: Maurice Pialat'
+pdf: '2026-08-15-maison-des-bois.pdf'
+---

 As a filmmaker, Maurice Pialat was a late bloomer.
-From the mid-50s to the
-mid-60s, when he was in his thirties, he shot several shorts and, before that, had attempted to realise his artistic ambitions through painting; neither venture yielded much success.
+From the mid-50s to the  mid-60s, when he was in his thirties, he shot several shorts and, before that, had attempted to realise his artistic ambitions through painting; neither venture yielded much success.
 Yet with the help of filmmakers François Truffaut and Claude Berri, who acted as producers, Pialat finally directed his feature debut, _L’Enfance nue_ (1968), when he was 43 years old.
 Though it proved a box-office disappointment, it won the Prix Jean Vigo, garnering its director significant notice in the French film industry.

 An offer for a follow-up project came from an unlikely source: the Office de radiodiffusion-télévision française (ORTF), France’s national department for public television and radio from 1964 to 1975.
 The agency commissioned Pialat to direct a dramatic miniseries called _La Maison des bois_ from a script penned by René Wheeler, best known for cowriting the hit caper _Rififi_ (1955).
 Wheeler’s initial teleplay followed a small-town family that takes in three Parisian boys whose fathers are serving at the front during World War I. Consulting producer Yves Laumet thought of Pialat because of his stellar work with children in _L’Enfance nue_.